CSC207-UofT/course-project-not-a-team/WrittenDocument/Phase2/DesignDocumentPhase2.md

 Also, we have reached an agreement that Warehouse has only use cases but no controller while Store has only controller but no use cases.

 ---
-Major Design Decision in Phase 2
-1.LandManager update:In phase 1 we use one LandManager for one land, as the number of land increase the number of LandManager also increase, so in phase 2 we use one LandManager for all lands.
-2.UI upgrade: Add pictures in UI and make it follow the simple and intuitive use.
-3.Apply MVVM
-4.Add new features to follow the 7 principles: Auto Harvest, buy multiple items in one click and sell multiple items in one click
-5.Add fertilizer

 ---